hyamstudios/vagrant-craft-3/README.md

 1. Go to `https://YOUR_DOMAIN/admin/install` to finish CraftCMS setup.
 1. Don't forget to rename the droplet in Digital Ocean!

+### Tips

+- `vagrant destroy digitalocean` will actually destroy(a.k.a. delete) the droplet in Digital Ocean.
+Be careful!
+- To improve the provisioning process, please setup a testing droplet with `vagrant up digitalocean`, and use `vagrant provision digitalocean` to re-run everything apart from the machine setup.
+Most of the things in `bootstrap-server.sh` will be applied again.

 ## Local Setup

 1. Run `vagrant up local` and wait for installation